 - Designing for Producibility: should be considered before the manufacturing capabilities are established.
 It requires matching product requirements with manufacturing processes.
-To effectively design for producibility, planning needs to start with evaluation of alternative design concepts and continue through product improvement.
+To effectively design for producibility, planning needs to start with the evaluation of alternative design concepts and continue through product improvement.

 - Establishing Manufacturing Capabilities: that achieves desired product characteristics (cost and performance) with a minimum of manufacturing errors.

-- Assessing Manufacturing Process Maturity: Mature processes have completed design and have demonstrated that they meet product design and quality requirements by being:
+- Assessing Manufacturing Process Maturity: Mature processes have completed the design and have demonstrated that they meet product design and quality requirements by being: